murundb/murundb.github.io/docs/kinematics/jacobians_of_rotations/jacobian_wrt_lie_algebra_vector.md

     \left[ \mathbf{R} \mathbf{v} \right]_\times \mathbf{J}_l.
     $$

-**Alternate Approach.** We can also take the derivative with respect to the tangent vector directly.
+**Direct derivative method.** We can take the derivative with respect to the tangent vector directly.
 Let $\delta \boldsymbol{\rho}$ be a small perturbation.
 Using the definition of derivative again:

 $$
 \begin{align}